Lrpoblet/responsive-web-exercise/README.md

-# 1st Module Final Evaluation
+# Responsive design, HTML and SASS page

 This evaluation is developed using HTML, SASS and the Adalab Web Starter Kit (NodeJS and Gulp).